Verstappen understands rival Leclerc's emotional outburst - WHIZ News

 Leclerc, meanwhile, cleared his mind after being ruthlessly honest with himself.

-“There’s nothing that will help me dwelling on my mistake our staying in the past,” he said.
+“There’s nothing that will help me dwelling on my mistake,” he said.
 “I did that mistake, it cost me lots of points.
 I’m aware of it and I just need to move on.”

 Leclerc has shown his electrifying speed in qualifying with a season-leading seven pole positions this season, and while he has made mistakes driving on the limit in races he does not want to change his approach.